Complexity one varieties are cluster type: Introduction

+Theorem \ref{introthm:fine-compl-one-cluster-type} fails if $X$ is not rationally connected.
+Indeed, let $E$ be a smooth curve of genus one.
+Then $(E,0)$ is a Calabi--Yau pair, and $\overline{c}(E,0) = 1,$ but this pair cannot be cluster type, as $E$ is not rational.

-The fine complexity $\overline{c}(X,B)$ of a pair $(X,B)$ is always bounded above by its complexity $c(X,B).$ In particular, Theorem ~\ref{introthm:fine-compl-one-cluster-type} implies that a log Calabi--Yau pair $(X,B)$ of index one and complexity one is cluster type.
+The fine complexity $\overline{c}(X,B)$ of a pair $(X,B)$ is always bounded above by its complexity $c(X,B).$ In particular, since Fano type varieties are rationally connected ~\cite[Theorem 1]{Zha06}, it follows from Theorems ~\ref{introthm:compl-less-than-2} and ~\ref{introthm:fine-compl-one-cluster-type} that a log Calabi--Yau pair $(X,B)$ of index one and complexity one is cluster type.
 In this special case, we can provide an explicit description of the Cox ring of $X$ (see Lemma ~\ref{lem:cA-cox}).
 It is an example of a very simple \textit{Laurent phenomenon algebra} in the sense of ~\cite{LP16}.
 If, moreover, $X$ is $\mathbb{Q}$-factorial, then using Theorem ~\ref{introthm:compl-less-than-2} and arguing as in ~\cite{EFM24} one may show in this case that $X \setminus B$ is an affine variety covered up to codimension two by two algebraic tori.
+Following ~\cite[Example 2.9]{ducat24}, it follows that such an affine variety is also the spectrum of a Laurent phenomenon algebra.
 In \cite{MY24}, Moraga and the third author use cluster type varieties to describe log Calabi--Yau pairs of index one and complexity two.
 If $\widehat{c}(X) = 1$, Theorem \ref{introthm:abs-compl-3/2} implies that there exists a reduced divisor $B$ on $X$ such that $(X,B)$ is log Calabi--Yau of index at most two, and $c(X,B) = 1$.
 We prove, in that case, that $X$ admits a finite morphism $Y\to X$ of degree at most 2, such that there exists a divisor $B_Y$ on $Y$ with $\overline{c}(Y,B_Y) \leq 1$.
 As another application of Theorem \ref{introthm:fine-compl-one-cluster-type}, we obtain the following result.

 \begin{introthm} Let $X$ be a normal projective variety with $\widehat{c}(X)=1.$ Then there is a cluster type variety $Y$ and a surjective finite morphism $Y\rightarrow X$ of degree at most $2.$ \end{introthm} In light of Theorem ~\ref{introthm:abs-compl-cA}, Theorem ~\ref{introthm:compl-one-quot-of-cluster-type} can be viewed as a strengthening of ~\cite[Theorem 1.8]{BMSZ18}.